 How often is this data updated?

-The Census Bureau releases updated ACS data every October.
-The 5-year estimates (which we use for city-level percentiles) aggregate the prior five years of sampling for statistical reliability — the 2023 5-year file covers 2019–2023.
-We refresh this site each fall when new ACS tables drop.
+The Census Bureau releases updated ACS data every September/October.
+The 5-year estimates (which we use for city-level percentiles) aggregate the prior five years of sampling for statistical reliability — the 2023 5-year file covers 2019–2023, and the 2024 5-year release is due December 2026.
+National 1-year figures on this site track the latest annual release (currently ACS 2024).
+We refresh each fall when new ACS tables drop.

 Is household income the same as personal income?